Novel strategies of Ensemble Model Output Statistics (EMOS) for calibrating wind speed/power forecasts: Wind data

 \subsection{Forecast data: the ECMWF Ensemble Prediction System (EPS)}

-The ECMWF Ensemble Prediction System (EPS) is composed by 51 members, including a control forecast with no perturbations and 50 forecast created by adding small perturbations to the best-known initial condition, following a mathematical formulation based on singular vector decomposition and stochastic parameterization representing the model uncertainties \citep{buizza1995optimal, leutbecher2008ensemble}.\\ The EPS considered in the present study has spectral triangular truncation with a cubic-octahedral grid Tco639 and 91 layers with a top of the atmosphere of 0.01 hPa \citep{buizza2018ensemble}; it has a resolution of about 18 km \citep{persson2001user}.\\ The mean and variance of the ensemble usually have a good correlation with observations and the actual model uncertainty, respectively, but often tend to underestimate and to be underdispersive with respect to the true observations and uncertainty of the model, respectively \citep{molteni1996ecmwf, montani2019performance}.
+The ECMWF Ensemble Prediction System (EPS) is composed of 51 members, including a control forecast with no perturbations and 50 forecasts created by adding small perturbations to the best-known initial condition, following a mathematical formulation based on singular vector decomposition and stochastic parameterization representing the model uncertainties \citep{buizza1995optimal, leutbecher2008ensemble}.\\ The EPS considered in the present study has spectral triangular truncation with a cubic-octahedral grid Tco639 and 91 layers with a top of the atmosphere of 0.01 hPa \citep{buizza2018ensemble}; it has a resolution of about 18 km \citep{persson2001user}.
+The EPS run we have considered is the one created at the 00 UTC of which we have analyzed the sole first 48-h look-ahead time.\\ The mean and variance of the ensemble usually have a good correlation with observations and the actual model uncertainty, respectively, but often tend to underestimate and to be underdispersive with respect to the true observations and uncertainty of the model, respectively \citep{molteni1996ecmwf, montani2019performance}.
 For these reasons, a calibration must be carried out downstream of this forecast.